Tiny Homes, Affordable Permanent Housing for College Aged Foster Youth in California

 - Can you permanently live in a tiny home?

-Are Tiny Homes Legal in California?
+Tiny Homes Are Legal in California

-Cities in Calfiornia That Allow Tiny Homes
+Cities in California That Allow Tiny Homes

 California City allows Tiny Houses on single lots, not just as ADUs!
-Of course you can always park a tiny house in a tiny home village.
+Of course, you can always park a tiny house in a tiny home village.
 Many mobile home and RV communities also allow tiny homes on wheels to park there.

-Several cities across the state allow them:
+Several cities and counties across the state have provisions or zoning for them:

 - Los Angeles (visit here to see LA zoning laws for tiny houses on wheels)